-On the initial system start-up, when the system vacuum level is below the set point of the vacuum transducer, pump 1 will start immediately.
+On the initial system start-up, when the system vacuum level is below the set point of the vacuum transducer, unit 1 will start immediately.
 Another pump starts after a programmed time delay.
 The time delay prevents high inrush current after a power failure or emergency power switch over.
 During this initial system start-up, the lag alarm may come on at this point and is normal.
 It can be reset once the system reaches its normal operating vacuum and the lag pump times out and stops.
-See Figure 4A.1.
+See Figure 4A.1.1.

-Figure 4A.1 Main Screen - Reset Button
+Figure 4A.1.1 Main Screen - Reset Button and User Identification